luhem7/dotfiles/arch_linux/0_init_install.md

 - allow 5 login attempts before a user is timed out instead of 3.
 - make lock time outs persist across system reboots

-**TODO** Setup firewalls here when you decide to open up this system to LAN.

 # Conclusion
 At this point, I had a minimal arch os setup on my drive.
 My next steps are [detailed here](./arch_linux/0_userland.md)